metablockshq/metablocks.world/content/campaigns/twitter-spaces-3.md

 ### How many Meta Knights NFTs are you giving away?

-We're giving away 25 Meta Knight NFTs at "The Future of NFTs" Twitter Space.
+We're giving away 10 Meta Knight NFTs at "The Future of NFTs" Twitter Space.

+### How will the winners be selected?

+Winners will be selected on a "first come first serve" basis.

 ### How to enter the giveaway?